There is an option now on your profile page

 - The Le Corbussier et Papin sketches in The Smell of Reeves and Mortimer.
 Literally in one of sketches, as rapid fart-firing knocks a cyclist off his bike and into a lake; metaphorical in others.

-- Happens in a case of 1000 Ways to Die, named Gas-Holed.
+- Happens in a case of One Thousand Ways To Die, named Gas-Holed.
 An ass-man proctologist forgets to tell a stripper with a nice ass to not eat anything before operating on her; she eats a HUGE chilli dog and later lets out a big fart during the surgery... accidentally blowing up the cauterizer and burning the Dirty Old Man doc's face and lungs.

 - The Beast Battery Ovirappoo from Zyuden Sentai Kyoryuger allows Kyoryuzin to release a stinky fart that weakens enemies.

 - It was once used to provide the (sickly yellow, extremely smelly) smoke for a Smoke Out.
 It's performed by loading it into your weapon, and pointing up; the smoke comes from the back of the grip.

 - In the Brazilian comedy show Casseta & Planeta Urgente, the show's Mega Corp.
 Organizaçőes Tabajara (an Expy of ACME) had various products and appliances based on farting power.
 One of the most notable was the "Kit Labareda", which allowed you to ignite your farts and create various fireworks effects.